mrajashree/Documents/PingIdPConfiguration.md

 4. Upload or paste your private key and certificate generated from step 1 into the fields.
-Upload the file `  these fields.
 Upload the file `PingIdP_metadata.xml` that was created in PingFederate into the **Metadata XML** field.

 4. Click on **Save**.
-This saves the entire configuration into the database and generates th Rancher Service Provider's metadata.
+This saves the entire configuration into the database and generates the Rancher Service Provider's metadata.

 5. Download the metadata file from http://<SERVER_IP>:8080/v1-auth/saml/metadata.
 Save the file as `RancherSP_metadata`.